When is in-office tooth whitening required?

 - Some medication such as antiseptic mouthwash will bind to the tannins which mean that it can stain the teeth with a prolonged use.

-The causes behind the intrinsic staining are:
+Possible causes behind the intrinsic staining are:

 - Enamel hypoplasia